mazumdar2599/Employee-Management/README.md

 A web-based application for managing employee records, including adding, updating, and deleting employee details.
 It features a user-friendly interface for efficient employee management and data visualization.

-Tech Used: Angular (Frontend), JSON server, SCSS.
+Tech Used: Angular (Frontend), JSON server, SCSS, Typescript.

 ## Development server